 You can use the Instapage Heatmap Visualizer tool to create heat maps on your post-click landing pages without signing up for and paying for an external tool.
 Create scroll maps, mouse movement maps, and click maps to understand how visitors act on your post-click landing page and optimize it for conversions.

-Get your enterprise demo today and see how our heat map visualizer can help you create high-converting post-click landing pages.
+See how our heat map visualizer can help you create high-converting post-click landing pages.
+Sign up for an Enterprise demo here.